Considering a switch from social work to a probation job role?

-Leadership and managerial roles
+Moving into probation leadership and managerial roles

-At this stage of your career, you may become heavily involved in bid design and writing as well as assisting in wider business and commercial development activities.
+At this stage of your career, you may become heavily involved in bid design and writing, as well as assisting in wider business and commercial development activities.

-Opportunities for additional income
+Opportunities for additional income in probation

-Opportunities to earn more through overtime or supplementary jobs are available for both probation service officers and probation officers.
+Opportunities to earn more through overtime or supplementary jobs are available for both probation services officers and probation officers.
 This flexible approach means that a career within the sector can be a good choice for those looking for a challenge.